2002 NBA playoffs: NBA Finals (W3) Los Angeles Lakers vs. (E1) New Jersey Nets

 In Game 1, the Nets stayed within striking distance, but Shaquille O'Neal's 36 points and 16 rebounds led the Lakers to victory.
 In Game 2, the Nets were blown out by 23, with O'Neal leading the way again, putting up 40 points and 12 rebounds and coming within 2 assists of a triple double.
 This brought the series to New Jersey with the Lakers up 2–0.
 Game 3 was a close matchup with Jason Kidd, Kenyon Martin, O'Neal, and Kobe Bryant all scoring 26 or more points.
 Bryant and O'Neal's combined 71 points was too much for the Nets to handle though, and the Lakers took a 3–0 series lead.
 In Game 4, O'Neal put up 34 points and the Lakers won the game and the championship, accomplishing the NBA's second three-peat in seven years.
 Game 4 is Mitch Richmond's final NBA game.
-Game 4 was also, as of 2025, the last NBA game to be televised on NBC.
+Game 4 was also the last NBA game to be televised on NBC until the 2025–26 season.